Have you ever felt so angry that you can’t see straight?

-With the four types of psychological distancing that exist — spatial, temporal, social distancing, and hypothetically — you can use the techniques that address one of these types and learn how to build distance, and gain back control of your life.
+With the four types of psychological distancing – spatial, temporal, social, and hypothetical – you can use the techniques to build distance and gain back control of your life.

 PositivePsychology.com also offers various helpful exercises that will also help clinicians and practitioners teach useful psychological distancing techniques to their patients.

 - Giesbrecht, G. F., Müller, U., & Miller, M. (2010).
 Psychological distancing in the development of executive function and emotion regulation.
-Self and social regulation: Social interaction and the development of social understanding and executive functions, 337-357.
+In B. W. Sokol, U. Müller, J. I. M. Carpendale, A. R. Young, & G. Iarocci (Eds), Self and social regulation: Social interaction and the development of social understanding and executive functions (p.
+337–357).
+Oxford University Press.